desphilboy/aesop-test/README.md

 aesop code test for front end developer www.aesop.com/au

+echnical Assessment for Frontend Developer:

+REQUIREMENT:

+Using the endpoint https://www.aesop.com/au/api/v1/nav/shop, build a react application to display a list of products grouped by categories and subcategories in an accordion UI, which expands and contracts on click.

+Clicking on the product item should open up a panel sliding in from the left side of the screen, which displays the variants of the product in an accordion format.
+Clicking on the variant should expand/contract the accordion and display the respective information to that particular variant of the product.

+Commit your code to a GitHub repository as you develop, so we can see how you progressed and share with github/andrwchang

+Please make sure that you have unit testing coverage.

+Good luck!

 you need node to be installed in your computer. clone the repo and go to the folder of project.